 Improve Physical Endurance

-Your warming routine can benefit from adding a CBD warming salve or taking CBD oil under the tongue before working out.
+Your warming routine can benefit from adding a CBD warming salve or taking CBD oil before working out.
 Doing so can warm up the muscles.
 On the other hand, if you use CBD after the workout, it can speed up regenerative processes in your body to help you recover faster.